Thank you to everyone who joined us last week for Arts & Culture Network Night.

 - Dawn is looking for places to distribute comics for Comics on the Corner, the project she created to improve literacy in her neighborhood.

 - Luis offered to tell folks more about the CAC Grant applications that will be a live beginning in May.

 - Jensen works with the Mandel Humanities Center at Tri-C. They are looking for projects in the community they can support.

 - And Christopher, who was the Marketplace Leader in April, made a declaration that he WILL do physical therapy 5 days a week!
 Way to go, Christopher.
 We know you can do it!

 Matching funds for your arts and culture projects are available through the Cuyahoga Arts and Culture Match fund with IOBY.org

 Whether you are an artist or someone who simply loves to support arts and culture in the community, we hope you’ll join us for an upcoming Arts & Culture Network Night.
 We’ll be co-hosting several gatherings this year with Cuyahoga Arts & Culture.

-If you have ideas to make Arts and Culture Network Night better, or if you’d like to join the team of volunteers who make this event happen, we’d love to have you!
+If you have ideas for Arts and Culture Network Night, or if you’d like to join the team of volunteers who make this event happen, we’d love to have you!
 Contact Lj or text her at 216-264-9858.